nistwa/wordle-game-by-we-cant-c-team/README.md

 The Team
 We are part of the Akana team, working together for this course:

-Nisanur Özpehlivan
+Nisanur Özpehlivan,
-Rana Sultan Koca
+Rana Sultan Koca,
 Şevval Türkan Kafes